andrewfu1/IngredientCV/README.md

 Combines real-time object detection using YOLOv8 with a meal suggestion and recipe generation system.

-Object detection model is trained at 500 images per class with 10% total background images.
+Object detection model is trained at 500 images per class.

 ```bash
 IngredientCV/